-“Usually, I sketch with soft charcoal or a diluted oil wash and work on the broad shapes and broad tones.
-Gradually, as my eyes attune, I begin to see subtle gradations of light, shifts of perspective, small moments of reality.
-It is a dance, sometimes awkward, sometimes sublime.
+“As I paint and let my eyes gradually attune, I begin to see subtle gradations of light, shifts of perspective and intimate nuances of reality.
+Painting is a dance, sometimes awkward, sometimes sublime.
 I am happiest if I have managed to see and paint some aspect that heightens perception of the subject.
 I paint to ‘feel’ with my eyes, to feel the world afresh.”